Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

 CASMINST-980
 ```

+At this time, the NCN cluster is fully established.
+The administrator may now eject any mounted USB stick.

 The administrator can continue onto [CSM Validation](008-CSM-VALIDATION.md) to conclude the CSM product deployment.

-**This is the final step in the Cray System Management (CSM) installer**.

 There are some operational steps to be taken in [NCN/Management Node Locking](009-NCN-LOCKING.md) and then [Firmware updates with FAS](010-FIRMWARE-UPDATE-WITH-FAS.md)